You watch Roger Federer play, He is Tai Chi in motion, Perfect harmony and balance. Fluid movements.

 Tennis is a physical chess game.
+You have a game plan.
 You must be in shape or tennis will hurt you.
-Besides knowing good techniques, you must have great strategy.
+Besides physical conditioning and knowing good techniques, you must have great strategy.
 After getting proper strokes, you must learn to relax under pressure and execute the right strategy to force errors from your opponent.
 You will only hit 20% outright winners.
 So if you want to learn how to play physical chess on the tennis court, I am the one to turn to.
-I teach, play, go to the gym just to enjoy the game of tennis for over 30 years.
+I teach, play, go to the gym just to enjoy the game of tennis for over 40 years.
 I also believe that a child with good athletic abilities can get a full college scholarship if taught properly.
 There are 3 college divisions.

 I like to have a open conversation with the person and see what they want to improve.
 Find out what type of player they are or aspire to be.
 I want to make sure we are a good fit.
 By building trust and friendship, we will be able to play a few games to determine what they are doing correctly and how we can work together to improve their skill sets.